truth table: test_truth_table_tests

 review

-I ran tests using booleans which can be True or False for the operations of the Truth Table from Mathematics
+I ran tests using booleans which can be False or True, for the operations of the Truth Table from Mathematics

 and

-All the logic statements or conditions have been written with some or all of the above 3.
+All the binary operations or conditions have been written with some or all of the above 3.

 code from the chapter